jjk1492/WebCheckers/docs/DesignDoc.md

 This WebCheckers application implements the Java Spark framework to provide the user with a game of checkers againsted other signed in users.
 To play, a user must sign in with a unique username and select or get selected by another user who is not currently in a game.
 The application also provides an A.I. player for the user to play against.

 ### Purpose
 > Connect players from across the globe and allow them to play a game of checkers.
-WebCheckers is meant to provide an easy to use interface by which players can easily play checkers against anyone else that is signed in at the time.
+WebCheckers is meant to provide an easy to use interface by which players can easily play checkers against anyone else that is signed in at the time, or an AI opponent.
+With our hint feature, individuals can receive help in their checkers game.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._